Top 3 Excuses From Relatives Who Avoid Caregiving

 It might be upsetting to think that someone else has the luxury of sitting on the sidelines because they’re too afraid.

-But this person is more likely to help if you slowly ease them in and train them on caregiving tasks.
+But this person is more likely to help if you slowly ease them into the role and train them in caregiving tasks.

-Start out by having them shadow you and watch while you care for your older adult.
-That helps them get over their fear and get familiar with the routine.
+Start by having them shadow you as you care for your older adult.
+That helps them overcome their fear and become familiar with the routine.

-The more first hand exposure they have to caregiving, the more comfortable they’ll get.
+The more firsthand experience they have with caregiving, the more comfortable they’ll become.

 Recommended for you: